sanka-p/obsidian-notes/Uni/DSA/Hashing.md

 	- The set of keys actually stored may be so small relative to the number of keys in the range that most of the space allocated for T would be wasted

+If we know all the keys to be stores we can write a perfect hash function.
+But this cannot be done with inline data.
+But if the inline data input rate is considerably small then the change in load factor with the perfect hash function created at a certain point in time will be small.
+Once the load factor exceeds a certain value, rehash and remap to another perfect hash function with the exisiting data
+With chaining can you rehash?

+Else, use a BST to reduce worst case to O(logn) lookup

 ## Hash Functions
 - The "ideal" hash functions (independent uniform hashing)